Product

 • Sector-specific standards, which are applicable to all undertakings within a sector and cover issues that are not (sufficiently) covered by the topical standards.

-2. Sector-specific ESRS standards - additional standards that will affect certain industries with additional industry-specific reporting requirements are currently being developed by EFRAG.
-The sectors are as follows: oil and gas; coal, quarries, and mining; road transport; agriculture, farming, and fisheries; motor vehicles; energy production and utilities; food and beverages; and textiles, accessories, footwear, and jewellery.
+1. Sector-specific ESRS standards - additional standards that will affect certain industries with additional industry-specific reporting requirements are currently being developed by EFRAG.
+The sectors are as follows: oil and gas; coal, quarries, and mining; road transport; agriculture, farming, and fisheries; financial institutions; motor vehicles; energy production and utilities; food and beverages; and textiles, accessories, footwear, and jewellery.
+As of now, the date for their adoption has been postponed to end of June 2026.

-3. Specific standards for listed SMEs and non-listed SMEs - in accordance with CSRD, a more flexible reporting regime is intended for listed SMEs and EFRAG is currently developing the draft versions of the relevant proportional standards for listed SMEs that will be less demanding than the full set of ESRS.
+2. Specific standards for listed SMEs - in accordance with CSRD, a more flexible reporting regime is intended for listed SMEs and EFRAG is currently developing the draft versions of the relevant proportional standards for listed SMEs that will be less demanding than the full set of ESRS.
 Listed SMEs are not required to report sustainability information until financial year 2026, with the possibility of an additional two-year opt-out after that.
-Pursuant to the CSRD, the relevant ESRS for listed SMEs are to be adopted by the European Commission by 30 June 2024.
+Pursuant to the CSRD, the relevant ESRS for listed SMEs were to be adopted by the European Commission by 30 June 2024.
+However, at this time (August 2024), EFRAG has received feedback on the public consultation of its initial (exposure) drafts of the listed SME ESRS and has announced that it expects draft standards to be finalised at the end of December 2024.

-Furthermore, as some non-listed SMEs, which are not subject to any sustainability reporting requirements under the CSRD, may nevertheless receive requests for sustainability information from customers, banks, investors or other stakeholders.
-EFRAG is therefore also developing simpler, voluntary standards for use by non-listed SMEs and has published an Issue Paper on the first text thereof.
+3. Furthermore, as some non-listed SMEs, which are not subject to any sustainability reporting requirements under the CSRD, may nevertheless receive requests for sustainability information from customers, banks, investors or other stakeholders.
+EFRAG is therefore also developing simpler, voluntary standards for use by non-listed SMEs.
 These voluntary standards should enable non-listed SMEs to respond to requests for sustainability information in an efficient and proportionate manner, and so facilitate their participation in the transition to a sustainable economy.
 Thus, these voluntary standards will provide a robust minimum reporting framework (e.g. examples of data points) to obtain ESG-related data from SMEs in the value chain.
+The first (exposure) draft of these standards were published together with the ESRS for listed SMEs and the next draft taking into account the feedback received is expected in February 2025.

 In addition, the CSRD states that the standards for listed SMEs will legally cap the information which ESRS can require large undertakings to obtain from SMEs in their value chains.
 Accordingly, once adopted, the ESRS for listed SMEs will provide the maximum disclosure requirements determining the scope of information to be requested from the reporting undertaking’s value chain entities.

-In addition to the sustainability-related reporting regime under the CSRD and ESRS, certain large undertakings will soon be obligated to conduct due diligence to address environmental and social concerns within their value chain(s) in accordance with the upcoming, but not yet adopted Corporate Sustainability Due Diligence Directive (CSDDD).
+In addition to the sustainability-related reporting regime under the CSRD and ESRS, certain large undertakings will soon be obligated to conduct due diligence to address environmental and social concerns within their value chain(s) in accordance with Corporate Sustainability Due Diligence Directive (CSDDD).

 Corporate Sustainability Due Diligence Directive (CSDDD)

-On 23 February 2022, the European Commission proposed the text of CSDDD.
-The proposal text is currently being negotiated by the European institutions.
-Once the text of the CSDDD has been formally adopted by all three European institutions, Member States will have two years to transpose the Directive into their national law.
+On 13 June 2024, after month-long hard negotiations between the European Parliament, the EU Council and the European Commission, and significant reduction of initial draft’s scope and requirements, the text of CSDDD was adopted.
+Member States will have until 26 July 2026 to transpose the Directive into their national law, which will then be phased in (based on the size of companies and whether they are EU-based or not) from 2027 to 2029.
 The CSDDD would require in-scope EU and non-EU companies to carry out due diligence on human rights and environmental impacts of their own operations, their subsidiaries, and their entire value chains (e.g., direct and indirect suppliers), prevent, mitigate, or bring to an end any identified adverse impacts; monitor the effectiveness of their due diligence policies and measures; and publicly communicate what they are doing on due diligence.
-The CSDDD’s text (in its current) form also introduces duties for the directors and contains civil liabilities resulting from the failure to comply with the obligations of the CSDDD.
+The CSDDD’s also requires Member States to ensure that companies are held liable (civil liability) in cases of failure to comply with the obligations of the CSDDD.

 In a nutshell, the CSRD (along with ESRS) establishes a reporting framework to encourage undertakings to disclose their sustainability activities related to their operations and value chain(s).
 On the other hand, the CSDDD is aiming to be primarily concerned with enforcing undertakings to implement mandatory due diligence measures to monitor and address negative impacts within their supply chains in relation to safeguarding human rights and preserving the environment.